Sydney-Informatics-Hub/Fix-BAM-read-groups/README.md

 If you need to update the read groups and have no idea how many read groups are contained within the BAM and/or know the read groups but need to make a change, this set of scripts will be useful.

-If you are planning on using GATK with your BAMs, the following minimum read group fields are required: ID, PU*, SM, PL, LB.
+If you are planning on using GATK with your BAMs, the following minimum read group fields are required:

+- ID
+- PU*
+- SM
+- PL
+- LB

 PU is not required by GATK but takes precedence over ID for base recalibration if it is present.
 ID (or PU) and LB are important for BQSR and MarkDuplicates, see [this blog post](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671) for discussion.

+This workflow adds these read group fields to you BAM, as well as CN (sequencing centre).

 ## Overview

-Takes a BAM file and updates the @RG header lines and read group IDs within a BAM file, by first extracting the headers, then converting BAM to SAM, reading the SAM file line by line, and capturing the flowcell and lane from the unique read ID.
-The flowcell-lane info is saved throughput, as a new SAM file is written using the updated read group information.
+Takes a BAM file and updates the @RG header lines and read group IDs within a BAM file, by first extracting the headers, then converting BAM to SAM, reading the SAM file line by line, and capturing the flowcell and lane from the unique read ID in order to update both the RG headers and the read group IDs.

-After the new SAM has been written, the collection of read groups (can be from one to many) are written as separate @RG headers within the headers file, over-writing any existing @RG headers.
-The new headers and new SAM are concatenated, and converted to a new updated BAM file.
+The new RG headers (based on the user-specifed values and the flowcell and lane derived from the read IDs) over-write any existing @RG headers.
+The updated SAM file is then converted back to BAM format and the previous BAI is copied (to update the file name and time stamp).

 ## Assumptions

 - The BAM is indexed
 - The data is Illumina, and has flowcell and lane as fields 3 and 4 respectively within the ':' delimited read ID
 - Running on NCI Gadi HPC
-- You have sufficient disk space to temporarily hold 2 SAM files and 2 new BAM file per input BAM file.
+- You have sufficient disk space to temporarily hold 2 SAM files and 2 new BAM files per input BAM file.
 Depending on compression level of the input BAM, you may need ~15 X the disk space of the input BAM (ie 1.5 TB for a 100 GB BAM).
 If you are limited with processing space, you will need to adjust the workflow described below to process fewer samples at a time.

 ## Workflow